Blog

 • Products (with same-day or even hour-by-hour shipping, pretty much any product can be available via on-demand mechanics)

 You can’t focus on everything, however, so I’m going to limit the purview to Food & Drink, Transportation, Dating, and Home/chores, with a few exceptions and side excursions into some of the other categories.
+And I’m going to look at data that is global for most of the year so far.

 Uber East on-demand food delivery